-The exercise price for all options outstanding at the end of the year was $\{0.01 \text{ per share or less } (2022: \{0.01 \text{ or less})\}$.
+The exercise price for all options granted prior to 2016 outstanding at the end of the year was 0.01 per share or less (2022: 0.01 or less).

 Under the terms and conditions of the share option plan of 2016 (the "2016 Plan"), InflaRx GmbH granted rights to subscribe for InflaRx GmbH's common shares to directors, senior management, and key employees.
 Those InflaRx GmbH options were converted into options for ordinary shares of the Company in November 2017: